SuhasLabade/NeeR-Water-Overflow-Controller/README.md

 This study also says that if any automatic cutoff controller is introduced then around 90 billion litres of treated water and 90 billion kW-hr of energy can be saved in a month in India.
 This clearly indicates potential and actual need of this project.
-Currently these water controllers available in market but not in robust form and in affrodable price.
+Currently these water controllers available in market but not in robust form and in affrodable price.</br>

 ### Block diagram and working principle :